How is the climate changing?

 Since the dawn of the industrial revolution, the influence of human activities - primarily burning coal, oil and gas - have caused greenhouse gases to accumulate in the atmosphere, amplifying the natural ‘greenhouse effect’ and warming up the planet.

-About 93% of the extra energy captured by rising greenhouse gases since ends up in the ocean.
-Most of the rest goes into melting ice in the Arctic and elsewhere (3%), and heating the land (3%).
+An estimated 93% of the excess heat trapped by greenhouse gases accumulates in the world’s oceans.
+Most of the rest goes into melting ice in the Arctic and elsewhere (3%) and heating the land (3%).
 Only about 1% is stored in the atmosphere.

 The additional stored energy causes a huge variety of changes across the Earth, some of which scientists have predicted for decades.
 The most obvious is that the average temperature at the Earth’s surface has risen by about 1.0ºC since humans started industrialising.
 Water in the ocean and in lakes is also warming.
 Ice on land and sea is melting.
 Sea level is rising due to the expansion of sea water as it warms and extra water entering the oceans from melting ice sheets and glaciers.

 There is growing evidence that weather patterns are changing across the world, with most land regions now seeing more frequent heatwaves.
 While climate change is causing heavier rainfall in many regions, the Mediterranean is experiencing increased drought.
-Warmer oceans have made hurricanes stronger through the overall number has stayed about the same.
-Higher seas mean that storm surges are reaching further in land than a few decades ago, causing more damage to highly-populated coastal areas, small island states and low lying communities.
+Warmer oceans have made hurricanes stronger though the overall number has stayed about the same.
+Higher seas mean that storm surges are reaching further in land than a few decades ago, causing more damage to highly populated coastal areas, small island states and low-lying communities.